 Working with Pilgrim Paths Ireland, Journeying and Guided Pilgrimage

-We have joined forces with the national pilgrimage organisation of Ireland, Pilgrim Paths Ireland, and two organisations that organise guided pilgrimages in Wales, Guided Pilgrimage and Journeying, to establish the Way of Saints Aidan & David (working title) to become one of Europe’s leading pilgrimage routes, attracting thousands of committed and long-distance pilgrims and walkers within five years.
+We have joined forces with the national pilgrimage organisation of Ireland, Pilgrim Paths Ireland, and two organisations that organise guided pilgrimages in Wales, Guided Pilgrimage and Journeying, to establish the Wexford & Pembrokeshire Pilgrim Way to become one of Europe’s leading pilgrimage routes, attracting thousands of committed and long-distance pilgrims and walkers within five years.

 The initial project funding from Ancient Connections ends in 2023 but our involvement will continue long after that.
 Community engagement and the benefits of pilgrimage for the locals along the route are at the heart of how we will work.